 The Master of Business Administration (Health) requires the completion of 54 units of study.
 It can be completed in 1.5 years of full-time study (or equivalent part time).
-The course is part of the Graduate Program in Business Administration offered by the Flinders Business School in the Faculty of Social and Behavioural Sciences.
+The course is part of the Graduate Program in Business Administration offered by the Flinders Business School in the College of Business, Government and Law.

 This specialisation articulates with the 18-unit Graduate Certificate in Business Administration and the 36-unit Graduate Diploma in Business Administration (Health) specialisation, and the sequentially developed topics allow progression through the three awards.

-Students who have completed the Graduate Diploma of Business Administration may receive credit for up to 36 units of topics towards the Master's degree depending on the topics previously taken.
+Students who have completed the Graduate Diploma in Business Administration at Flinders University may receive credit for up to 36 units of topics towards the Master's degree depending on the topics previously taken.

 Alternatively, students enrolled directly in the Masters program may choose only to meet the requirements for the Graduate Certificate or Graduate Diploma and exit with that qualification.

-Applicants with a bachelor degree in a health-related field and at least 3 years' experience in the health or aged care industry and who study part-time (and thus add to professional experience whilst studying) can also apply for the Master of Business Administration (Health).
+- hold a bachelor degree in a health-related field and have at least 3 years' experience in the health or aged care industry and intend to study part-time (and thus add to professional experience whilst studying); and

-Applicants who satisfy the work experience requirement but are without a prior degree may apply through the pathway of the Graduate Certificate and the Graduate Diploma of Business Administration depending on the topics previously taken.
+Applicants who satisfy the work experience requirement but are without a prior degree may apply through the pathway of the Flinders Graduate Certificate and the Graduate Diploma in Business Administration depending on the topics previously taken.